 RU Ready to Ride?

 Is for Air… Duh… you say.
 Well, I say this is an excellent place to start looking for quality in your ride.
 Actually, this is the last thing I do at night before retiring.
 (Pun intended) Checking your tires the night before a morning ride may prevent a delayed start or missing the ride completely due to a ‘garage flat’.
 Before your bike leaves the garage pump your tires to the inflation level indicated on the tires.
 Proper inflation is a key factor in avoiding pinch-flats or punctures from debris.
 A tire may lose 5-10 psi just hanging around over 24 hours.
-When you pump your tires also rotate the wheels slowly, while looking for objects protruding from the tread and cuts or bulges in the sidewalls.
+When you pump your tires also rotate the wheels slowly, while looking for side wall cracking,objects protruding from the tread, or cuts or bulges in the sidewalls.
 Besides the safety factor and the inconvenience of roadside repairs, you will enjoy longer tire life and a smoother and more effortless ride with proper inflation.
+If a tire has been inflated with a CO2 cartridge, air loss should be expected at a greater rate than air from a pump.

 Is for brakes…..Or broken bones-if you are not able to make an emergent stop….
-After you air-up your tires, give them a spin and verify that the brake pads are in close proximity, yet clear the rim.
+After you air-up your tires, give them a spin and verify that the brake pads are in close proximity to the rims, yet clear the rim.
 When brakes are applied they should not squeal out for attention.
 A light dusting with steel wool will clean away residual pad compound from the rim surface.
 If this does not eliminate the noise, a tweak to the tow-in of the pads should do the trick.
 A spin of the wheels will reveal any wobbles that indicate a bent rim or loose spokes that require re-truing.
 When the brake levers are squeezed with appropriate pressure, the brake pads should engage the rim with no less distance between the lever and the handlebars than one inch (or a thumb-width).
 Affirm that there is not excessive pad wear and that the pads are aligned with the brake surface of the rim and totally clear the tires.
+All brakes are not the same; disc brakes, hydraulic disc brakes, aluminum rims, and carbon rims have different characteristics and different functionality under different weather conditions.

 Feel free to contact me with questions. firstname.lastname@example.org.
 Otherwise, see you up the road.